 Ironically, Harold Gray was a staunchly conservative opponent of the New Deal and was not shy about using Little Orphan Annie as a political platform.
 FDR and the New Deal are, of course, portrayed positively in the musical, which was written after Gray's death.

 The Super Soldier Serum taken by Captain America was, according to some comics, supposed to go to FDR after it had been tested.
 This would cure the effects of the polio and let him walk on his own again.
-Cap himself had a bit of hero-worship going on for Roosevelt.
+Cap himself had a bit of hero-worship going on for Roosevelt, and the Sentinel of Liberty miniseries shows that Steve was employed as a mural painter by the WPA.
 Considering that FDR personally presented him with his indestructible round shield, you can understand the good feeling.

 Like most other politicians (and some that aren't even politicians) of the time-period, Roosevelt is a possible (and indeed, the default) Head of State for the USA in Hearts of Iron 2.